23578aniket/Ghost/README.md

 python assistant_gui.py

-⚙️ How to Use

-The application launches the AI engine in the background worker thread immediately upon startup.

-Interaction Flow
+🎤 Usage

-Home Screen: The application starts on the InitialScreen (Home), displaying the current status (e.g., "Idle").
+Home Screen: The application launches to the InitialScreen.
+Look for the status message (e.g., "Idle").

-Activate Listening: Click the large microphone icon.
-This emits a signal that safely activates the listening coroutine in the backend event loop.
-The UI status will change to "Listening".
+Activate Listening: Click the microphone icon.
+This triggers the thread-safe activation sequence.
+The icon and status will update to "Listening".

-Interact: Speak your command.
-The status will transition through "Processing" and "Speaking".
+Interact: Speak your command or trigger phrase.

-View History: Click the "Chat" button in the top bar to review a running log of all commands and AI responses in the ChatSection.
+View Log: Click the "Chat" button in the top bar to review the full interaction history in the ChatSection.

-Exit Safely: Click the close button (X) in the top bar.
-The MainWindow will execute a controlled, graceful shutdown, stopping the worker thread before closing the application.
+Exit: Use the close button (X) in the top bar.
+The application will execute its graceful shutdown routine to stop the worker thread before closing.